Let’s be real: no one enjoys dealing with a sagging curtain rod and screws falling out of the walls.

 Some types of curtains and curtain rods require additional reinforcement to remain intact and prevent wall damage.

-We’ll break down the best techniques on how to secure a curtain rod and reinforce curtain rod brackets.
+We’ll break down the best techniques on how to reinforce curtain rod brackets and secure curtain rods.

-To reinforce a curtain rod, try these methods:
+To reinforce your curtain rod brackets and secure your curtain rod, try these methods:

 - Use curtain rod anchors or longer screws